-Note that while not all of our tuna purchases came from ISSF Participating companies, we ensure all the tuna we purchase does meet ISSF Conservation Measures and Commitments as verified annually via third party audit.
-These audits are conducted by MRAG-Americas and evaluate company performance in meeting ISSF resolutions in a number of critical areas.
-Bumble Bee Seafood’s audit results are consistently outstanding.
-We believe this is representative of our concerted efforts to ensure all products reaching the market comply with ISSF commitments, we are proud of our results and we will continue to drive to maintain the highest standard!
-Click here to view our audit report: Bumble Bee 2019 ISSF Audit.
+Note that although not all our tuna purchases came from ISSF Participating companies, we ensure all the tuna we do purchase does meet ISSF Conservation Measures and Commitments as verified annually via third party audits.
+These audits are conducted by MRAG-Americas and evaluate company performance in meeting ISSF resolutions in several critical areas.
+We believe that our audit results are representative of our concerted efforts to ensure all our tuna products reaching the market comply with ISSF commitments.
+We are proud of our results, and we will continue to drive to maintain these standards.
+Click here to view our 2021 ISSF Audit Report.

 Increasing Sourcing of Tuna Caught by Vessels on the International Seafood Sustainability Foundation (ISSF) Proactive Vessel Register (PVR)

-Bumble Bee views the ISSF PVR as an effective, credible and verifiable way to identify those fishing vessels that are taking meaningful sustainability efforts to improve responsible practices in tuna fishing and that are in compliance with ISSF
+Bumble Bee views the ISSF PVR as an effective, credible, and verifiable way to identify those fishing vessels that are taking meaningful sustainability efforts to improve responsible practices in tuna fishing and that are in compliance with ISSF Multi-Annual Commitments.

-In 2019, approximately 48% of our longline albacore purchases came from vessels listed on the ISSF PVR.
-We have, and will continue to play, a supportive role in increasing PVR participation among longline vessels as we have worked directly with our suppliers over the past couple of years to drive PVR enrollment by fleets from which we source.
-Longline vessels in our two longline Fishery Improvement Projects (FIPs) are listed on the PVR.
-We are committed to increasing our percentage of purchases from longliners on the PVR by expanding FIPs and corresponding PVR participation and through selective procurement practices.
+In 2022, approximately 50% of our longline albacore purchases came from vessels listed on the ISSF PVR.
+We have, and will continue to play, a supportive role in increasing PVR participation among longline vessels.
+We endeavor to increase our percentage of purchases from longliners on the PVR by expanding FIPs, as appropriate and the corresponding PVR participation, and through selective procurement practices.